Celebrating Doctor Who’s 50th

 It makes me proud when I read the comments on this site, that people devote so much time and attention, to praise those that they like, to the friendship and love that develops between people whose common interest is a television programme, and for me that is something that can only make this world a better place.

-In a world torn apart by war and hatred, by economics crises and racism, for 70 minutes on Saturday 23rd November, there will be a world united.
+In a world torn apart by war and hatred, by economic crises and racism, for 70 minutes on Saturday 23rd November, there will be a world united.
 A world brought together by love, by friendship, by one common interest.
 Millions of people, watching the same thing, dreaming the same dream.
 There is no racism., There is no black and white.
 There is no religion to argue about, no political feuds.
 Purely love for Doctor Who.

 The people that have been involved in the show from the very first day through to now deserve to be worshipped as heroes.
 Regardless of who they are, what job they did, from Sydney Newman and the tea lady from 1963, through to Matt Smith and Steven Moffat today.
 Every single person has left their mark on the show, and in doing so left a mark on the souls and in the hearts on billions of people.

 A thank you to these wonderful, amazing people probably cannot do justice to the joy and happiness they have brought into people’s lives.
 There probably isn’t a single thing that comes close.
-For me the biggest thank you for these people is to be a man who never would.
-To be a person that loves humanity despite it’s flaws.
+For me, the biggest thank you for these people is to be a man who never would.
+To be a person that loves humanity despite its flaws.

 To imagine a world coming together over an event of happiness such as this is, I believe, unheard of.
-To finish with a quote from a favourite song of mine, for 70 minutes, ‘Tonight, we can truly say, together we’re invincible’.
+To finish with a quote from a favourite song of mine, for 70 minutes, ‘Tonight, we can truly say, together we’re invincible.